Keying-sky/auto_diff_pkg/dual_autodiff/README.md

-# Dual_Autodiff Package
+# dual_autodiff Package
 The **dual_autodiff** is a Python package designed to implement forward-mode automatic differentiation using dual numbers.

 ## Features

 - Base `Dual` class with core mathematical operations for dual numbers, including string representation.
 - Main functions: +, -, *, /, **, exp, log, sin, cos, tan, string representation.
-- forward-mode differentiation: By creating a Dual with zero dual part, can easily perform a accurate, stable and fast differentiation method, but only for functions consisting of defined operations.
+- Forward-mode differentiation: By creating a Dual with zero dual part, can easily perform a accurate, stable and fast differentiation method, but only for functions consisting of defined operations.

 ## Installation